Automattic/jetpack/readme.txt

 It's not good when the web server can write to these directories but sometimes shared hosting accounts are set up in this way to make administration easier.
 Use `chmod 755 directory` to fix the permissions or find the permissions section of your ftp client.
 This [Google search](http://www.google.ie/search?sourceid=chrome&ie=UTF-8&q=ftp+fix+directory+permissions+755) will lead you to more information on this topic.
 Unfortunately some hosts require that those directories be writable.
 If that's the case just ignore this warning.

+= How do I delete the WP_CACHE define from wp-config.php? =

+Load your desktop ftp client and connect to your site.
+Navigate to the root (or the directory below it) of your site where you'll find wp-config.php.
+Download that file and edit it in a text editor.
+Delete the line `define( 'WP_CACHE', true );` and save the file.
+Now upload that file, overwriting the wp-config.php on your server.

 = Troubleshooting =

 If things don't work when you installed the plugin here are a few things to check: